-In 2012 he created, in collaboration with conductor Ignazio Terrasi, the “LA Grand Ensemble“, composed of musicians from the most prestigious orchestras in Los Angeles.
-Its main focus is to interact with other elements, such as lighting, set design, costume design, video projections and 21st century technologies, in an effort to engage the audience visually, and to have a sense of theatrical continuity by immersing the public into the context of the music.
-Juan J. Colomer publishes his works with BIM Editions of Switzerland, Editorial Piles and Tritó Editions of Spain and currently resides in Los Angeles, CA.
+Another project that we sponsor is the "LA Grand Ensemble," created in 2012 in collaboration with conductor Ignazio Terrasi.
+The ensemble is composed of musicians from prestigious orchestras in Los Angeles.
+Its mission is to interact with other elements, such as lighting, set design, costume design, video projections and 21st century technologies, in an effort to engage the audience visually, and to have a sense of theatrical continuity by immersing the public into the context of the music.